Blog

 1 Introduction

-Basic research has not only existed since EU Regulation 2017/745 (Medical Device Regulation, MDR), on the contrary.
-In general, this is about examining feasibility and clarifying fundamental questions.
-The aim of basic research is therefore:
+Basic research didn't begin with EU Regulation 2017/745 (Medical Device Regulation, MDR); quite the contrary.
+Generally, it's about investigating feasibility and clarifying fundamental questions.
+The goal of basic research is therefore:

-• integration into the development of new products
+• the integration into the development of new products

-Such activities usually take place in the laboratory:
+Most of these activities take place in the laboratory:

 Figure 1: Feasibility research project

-But there are always questions that can only be clarified through tests/studies on humans.
+However, there are always questions that can only be answered through tests/studies on humans.

-This case was not previously regulated in the MPG.
-There are only clinical tests with medical devices in accordance with Sections 20 ff.
+This case was not previously regulated in the German Medical Devices Act (MPG).
+The Act only addresses clinical trials for medical devices according to Sections 20 et seq.

-The MDR now regulates this in Article 82 with the so-called “ other clinical investigations , whose implementation at the national level in Germany via the MPEUAnpG (Medical Devices EU Adaptation Act) in Chapter 4, Subsection 2, § 47 to § 61 is detailed.
+The MDR now regulates this in Article 82 with the so-called “ clinical investigations ” , the implementation of which at national level in Germany is detailed in Chapter 4, Subsection 2, Sections 47 to 61 of the MPEUAnpG (Medical Devices EU Adaptation Act).

-2. Clarification of terms “medical product” and “prototype”
+2. Clarification of the terms “medical device” and “prototype”

 A medical device is defined in Article 2 of the MDR as follows:

-“Medical device” means an instrument, apparatus, device, software, implant, reagent, material or other item which, according to the manufacturer, is intended for human use and which, alone or in combination, fulfills one or more of the following specific medical purposes should:
+“Medical device” means an instrument, apparatus, device, software, implant, reagent, material or other article which, according to the manufacturer, is intended for use on humans and is intended, alone or in combination, to fulfill one or more of the following specific medical purposes:

 • Diagnosis, prevention, monitoring, prediction, prognosis, treatment or alleviation of diseases,